-If the water is deep enough, always sail or motor with the swing keel DOWN for better manoeuvring.
-The boat manoeuvres well in folded and unfolded position.
-By turning rudder and motor full over at the same time, the Dragonfly 28 is actually almost able to turn round its own axis.
+If the water is deep enough, always sail or motor with the swing keel/centreboard down for better manoeuvring.
+The boat manoeuvres well in folded- and unfolded position.
+By turning the rudder and motor full over at the same time, the Dragonfly 28 is almost able to turn round its own axis.
 This fact is important to know in a difficult situation.
-Remember the boat is light and by wind it drifts easier than a conventional yacht.
+Remember that the boat is light and by wind it drifts easier than a conventional yacht.

-In full marinas, you can use the shallow draft to moor where nobody else can go.
-If you find room in a normal small berth, always enter with the bow in first to the dock, as the floats are 1 metre longer aft than the main hull when the boat is folded.
+In full marinas, you can use the shallow draft to the dock where nobody else can go.
+If you find room in a normal small berth, always enter with the bow first into the dock, as the floats are I meter longer aft than the main hull, when the boat is folded.